motionsplan/motionsplan-dk-jekyll/_posts/2020-06-01-loeb-mere-energi-gang.md

 ## Hvorfor bruger løb mere energi end gang?

-Årsagen til at der er forskel mellem gang og løb er, fordi kroppen har brug for noget mere energi for at løbe, og det her hurtigere brug for energien.
+Årsagen til at der er forskel mellem gang og løb er, fordi kroppen har brug for noget mere energi for at løbe, og at den hurtigere har brug for energien.

 > “Muscle action that propels you from point A to B requires the utilization of a thing called ATP.
 Your body stores only a limited amount of ATP (enough for only a few seconds of activity), so it needs to replenish that supply, and it does so by metabolizing your stored fuels (glycogen and fat).
 The process of making useable energy (ATP) from stored fuel (glycogen and fat) is dependent on how much you need and how quickly you need it.”